qfpl/fp-in-education-slides/education.md

     * implementing logic programming
     * Interpreters - "Metalinguistic abstraction"
     * Incredible breadth!
+  * I like to describe SICP as a tasting-plate of computer science, and it is an exceptional one
   * But it's not perfect
   * How could we improve on it?
 +++